Face Search SDK(1:N Face Recognition) - Server

-This SDK demonstrates 1:N face recognition, face search SDK derived from KBY-AI's face recognition server SDK by implementing the functionalities to register face and search face from database(PostgreSQL).
-This SDK offers APIs to enroll face, to search face, to see database, to clear database.
-And every API can be customized by updating app.py file accordingly.
+This `SDK` offers `API`s to enroll face, to search face, to see database, to clear database.
+And every `API` can be customized by updating [app.py](https://github.com/kby-ai/FaceSearch-Docker/blob/main/app.py) file accordingly.

 We provide the 1:N Face Recognition SDK and face search SDK for both Windows and Linux.